SamCB/nvim_settings/README.md

 A list of coc extensions can be found [here](https://github.com/neoclide/coc.nvim/wiki/Using-coc-extensions#implemented-coc-extensions).
 Restarting vim *should* make the extensions install.
+(Recently it has become possible to use vim-plug to install coc extensions.
+If you'd rather do that see [here](https://github.com/neoclide/coc.nvim/wiki/Using-coc-extensions#use-vims-plugin-manager-for-coc-extension) and my comments on vim-plug below for details.)

 If you have and like to use powerline fonts for airline, then you can also set that there.